Bishop Ezekiel of Dervis

 As Assistant Bishop he served for three years in Perth and five years in Adelaide.
 From 1984 he is serving as the Assistant Bishop to the Archbishop in Melbourne.

-His Grace Bishop Nikandros (in the world Nikolaos Palyvos) of Dorylaeon was born in Styra of Karystia in the year 1947.
+His Eminence Metropolitan Nikandros (in the world Nikolaos Palyvos) was born in Styra of Karystia in the year 1947.

 He studied at the Theological School of the University of Athens and graduated in 1974, and also attended lessons at the Law School of the University of Athens for three years.